 Creativity is the ability to produce something new in an imaginative and fun-filled way.
-Pupils in Year 1 and 2 will display interest, confidence and self-esteem through performance and producing simple creative works.
-Innovation is the process of generating ideas and utilising these creative ideas in relevant contexts.
+Pupils in Year 1, 2 and 3 will display interest, confidence and self-esteem through performance and producing simple creative works.
+Innovation is the process of idea generation dan utilizing the creative idea in relevant contexts.